- This event has passed.

-This February, the ACWR is proud to celebrate Black History Month and remembers the important contributions and achievements of African Americans and Canadians throughout their nation’s history.
+This February, the ACWR is proud to celebrate Black History Month and remembers the important contributions and achievements of BIPOC Canadians.
 Black History Month, which began in 1926 with Harvard-educated African American historian Carter G. Woodson, sets aside time to honour and commemorate the accomplishments of African-Americans and those of the African Diaspora.
 Thereafter, celebrations of Black History began in Canada.
 Black History Month also serves to celebrate how the people of African descent have been a part of shaping Canada’s heritage and identity.
 It also highlights the fight for civil rights, the goals of achieving equality, and by extension, welcome the diversity of Canadian culture.

-Outlined below are online links to opportunities and grant applications for People of Colour:
+Outlined below are online links to opportunities and grant applications for BIPOC artists:

 This program supports Ontario-based Indigenous arts professionals and arts professionals of colour, or ad hoc groups/collectives made up of Indigenous arts professionals or arts professionals of colour for professional development and skill-building opportunities that advance applicants’ work and careers.
 Projects can include: study and training, mentorship, internship and apprenticeship and documentation of artwork.

 (Application deadline May 5, 2022, 1 p.m.
 ET)

 The program funds the work of Ontario-based Indigenous curators and curators who are people of colour.
 It aims to increase the ability of Ontario public galleries, artist-run centres and other organizations to present projects by Indigenous curators and curators who are people of colour in contexts determined by the participants.
 The program supports relationship building between curators, galleries, and audiences.
 There are two categories: